 BROWN SUGAR: Pack into cup and level off with knife.

-CONFECTIONER'S SUGAR: Sift and pile lightly into cup and level off with knife or spatula.
+CONFECTIONER'S SUGAR: Sift and pile lightly into cup and level off

 •2 cups fat or shortening = 1 lb